wangjk321/HiC1Dmetrics/README.md

     - Distal-to-Local Ratio (DLR)
     - More in building..

-- Calculate and visulize 1-D metrics for comparing two Hi-C samples
+2. Calculate and visulize 1-D metrics for comparing two Hi-C samples
-    - *Directional Ratio Frequency*, DRF (Original metric)
+    - **Directional Frequency Ratio**, DFR (Original metric)
     - Differential DLR
     - More in building ..

+3. Extract and visulzie all "directional TAD" sites, which are defined by DFR metrics.